bitcoin-abe/bitcoin-abe/README.md

 Abe draws inspiration from Bitcoin Block Explorer (BBE) and seeks some level of compatibility with it but uses a completely new implementation.

+This is an experimental branch of Abe that lacks certain features present in the master branch.
+The features are Percent Coin-Days Destroyed and Chain Age.
+Removing these features simplifies the code and reduces Abe's storage and processing requirements.

 Installation
 ------------